pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/OOW (Non-US) JIRA (under construction).md

 -  **Order Number (RMA):** Original order#.

+> *If the unit is purchased via another dealer, put the dealer’s name in ‘Order Number’, for example, '1163206831 (Guitar Center)''.
+>
+> If the unit is a second hand purchase, put the purchase date in ‘Order Number’, for example, '231029'.

 -  **RMA Number:** Leave blank, JIRA will generate an RMA number automatically later.

 -  **Service Type:** Select 'OOW'.